PierreMishra/weather-data-project/README.md

 ```sh
 python3 src/run.py
 ```
 NOTE: Runtime depends on your device specifications.
 For instance, my MacBook finished data ingestion in about 80-100 seconds but my PC took about 400 seconds.
-While the pipeline is being executed, we can track the progress using `db.log` file.
+While the pipeline is being executed, we can track the progress using `db.log` file (sample screenshot below).

 <p align="center">
     <img src="images/logs.png">